StetHD/tarifa-book/configuration/index.md

 # Configuration

-In tarifa, a configuration is a json object representing the settings of the app for a particular state of the project, like for example the staging or the production states.
-Each configuration is described `tarifa.json` file on the root of a tarifa project.
+In tarifa, a configuration is a json representation of the application settings for a particular environment.
+It is described under the `configurations` key in the `tarifa.json` file.

 When creating a tarifa project with `tarifa create`, tarifa will create the following configurations: **_default_**, **_dev_**, **_stage_**, **_prod_**.

 You can add or delete any configuration you like.
-The **_default_** configuration allows to call tarifa without specifying any name.
+The **_default_** configuration allows to run tarifa commands without specifying any environment.
+For instance:

+    $ tarifa run android

+will use the **_default_** configuration to run the app, whereas

+    $ tarifa run android dev

+will use the **_dev_** configuration where you can have settings specific to your dev environment.

-By default, the **_stage_** configuration is defined to be used for hockeyapp deployements (and ad-hoc distribution siging process on ios).
+By default, the **_stage_** environment is configured for hockeyapp deployments (and ad-hoc distribution signing process on ios) as well, but you can change that.

-These configurations are just naming conventions, you can add any configurations you need and each configuration allows the build an unic app.
+These configurations are just naming conventions, you can add any configuration you need and each one allows you to build a unique application.

 ## `tarifa.json`

-the squeleton of a minimal `tarifa.json` file:
+The skeleton of a minimal `tarifa.json` file:

 ``` json
 {